 This paper is related to at least three strands of the empirical literature on the monetary transmission mechanism.
 First, a number of papers such as Ganley and Salmon (1997), Hayo and Uhlenbrock (2000) and Dedola and Lippi (2000) have recently examined the industry effects of monetary policy shocks.
 All these papers find considerable cross-industry heterogeneity in the impact of monetary policy.
-Ganley and Salmon (1997) and Hayo and Uhlenbrock (2000) examine the industry effects in respectively the UK and Germany.
-Our study follows most closely Dedola and Lippi (2000) who systematically analyse 20 industries in five OECD countries (Germany, France, Italy, the UK and the US).
+Ganley and Salmon (1997) and Hayo and Uhlenbrock (2000) examine the industry effects in respectively the United Kingdom and Germany.
+Our study follows most closely Dedola and Lippi (2000) who systematically analyse 20 industries in five OECD countries (Germany, France, Italy, the United Kingdom and the United States).
 They find that the cross-industry distribution of policy effects is similar across countries and that these patterns are systematically related to industry output durability and investment intensity, and to measures of firms' borrowing capacity, size and interest payment burden.
 In this study we focus on seven countries of the euro area.
-In addition, we also analyse explicitly business cycle asymmetries in the industry effects of monetary policy, which is the main contribution of the paper.
+In addition, we also analyse explicitly business cycle asymmetries in the industry effects of monetary policy.

-Second, as mentioned above, our study is related to the literature that examines whether monetary policy has different effects in booms versus recessions (Garcia and Schaller, 1995; Kakes, 1998; Dolado and Maria-Dolores, 1999; and Peersman and Smets, 2001b).
+Second, our study is also related to the literature that examines whether monetary policy has different effects in booms versus recessions (Garcia and Schaller (1995), Kakes (1998), Dolado and Maria-Dolores (1999) and Peersman and Smets (2001b)).
 In a variety of countries, those studies show that monetary policy has stronger output effects in recessions than in expansions.
 These studies are, however, not able to distinguish between various explanations for this asymmetry.
 In particular, it is not clear whether the asymmetries are driven by asymmetric financial accelerator effects or by the fact that the short-run aggregate supply curve is convex as in the so-called capacity constraint model.
 In the latter model, as the economy expands, more firms find it difficult to increase their capacity to produce in the short run.
 As a result inflation becomes more sensitive to shifts in aggregate demand at higher rates of capacity utilisation.
 Using the cross-industry variation, our study is able to test whether indicators of financial structure and average size can explain the degree of asymmetry.

-1 See, for example, Bernanke and Gertler (1989), Gertler and Hubbard (1988), Azariadis and Smith (1998), Kocherlakota (2000).
+3 See, for example, Bernanke and Gertler (1989), Gertler and Hubbard (1988), Azariadis and Smith (1998).

 Finally, our study also sheds light on the empirical literature that tries to test the empirical implications of financial accelerator theories more directly.
-A number of studies find that investment of small firms, which are assumed to have less access to alternative forms of finance, has more liquidity constraint during downturns.
-For example, Kashyap et al. (1994) find for the US that the inventory investment of firms without access to public bond markets was significantly liquidity-constrained during the 1981-2 and 1974-5 recessions, in which tight money also appears to have played a role.
+A number of studies find that investment of small firms, which are assumed to have less access to alternative forms of finance, is more liquidity constraint during downturns.
+For example, Kashyap, Lamont and Stein (1994) find for the US that the inventory investment of firms without access to public bond markets was significantly liquidity-constraint during the 1981-82 and 1974-75 recessions, in which tight money also appears to have played a role.
 In contrast, such liquidity constraints are largely absent during periods of looser monetary policy.
-Gertler and Gilchrist (1994), who examined movements in sales, inventories and short-term debt for small and large manufacturing firms, confirm that the effects of monetary policy changes on small-firm variables are greater when the sector as a whole is growing more slowly.
+Gertler and Gilchrist (1994), who examined movements in sales, inventories, and short-term debt for small and large manufacturing firms, confirm that the effects of monetary policy changes on small-firm variables are greater when the sector as a whole is growing more slowly.
 Non-linearity is also detected by Oliner and Rudebusch (1996), who find that cash flow effects on investment are stronger after periods of tight money.
 Finally, for the four largest euro area economies, Vermeulen (2002) provides evidence that weak balance sheets are more important in explaining investment during downturns than during upturns.